nagasudhirpulla/taming_python/blog/skills/wsl_install.md

 OracleLinux_8_5    Oracle Linux 8.5
 OracleLinux_7_9    Oracle Linux 7.9
 ```
-* Choose a distribution by name and intall using the
+* Choose a distribution by the `NAME` column and install using the command `wsl --insall -d <NAME>`.
+For example, based on the above output, you

 ## TODOs
 * install from cmd with --no-distribution